Auction in progress, bid now! Weekly Auction ends Monday December 15!

 Zoom Other

-Signed by artist Joe Orlando (splash, personalized).
+Signed and remarked by artist Gary Fields (splash, personalized).
 Certification not included.

 Actual item pictured; not a generic image.